7 CAM Reconciliation Best Practices That Reduce Disputes

 - Denominator documentation (the rent roll or GLA schedule)

 When tenants receive this package with the statement, they can verify the charges in 30–60 minutes.
 If the math is correct, they pay.
-If there's a mistake, they find it quickly — which means you correct it quickly, before the tenant has engaged an auditor and the situation escalated.
+If there's a mistake, they find it quickly.
+You correct it quickly, before the tenant has engaged an auditor and the situation escalated.

 Tenants who don't receive backup tend to assume there's something to hide.
 They request full audit documentation.
-That process takes 3–6 months and your staff time — for a dispute that proactive disclosure would have prevented.
+That process takes 3–6 months of your staff time, for a dispute that proactive disclosure would have prevented.

 See defensible reconciliation package for the full package documentation standard.